angerhang/angerhang.github.io/pages/research.md

 I enjoy playing tennis and bounldering outside of work.
 At times, I also join the other side and use my organic intelligence to augment aritificial intellgience at startups like [Lume Health](https://www.lumehealth.io).

+Finally, I am always looking forward motivated students to do projects with me.
+If you would like to study with me, feel free to email me with your interests, CV and code sample with a subject headline *[apple]*.

+### Students
+* 2026: Firas Rarwish (Oxford Stats-ML CDT rotation)
+* 2025: Kyra Edwards (Oxford HDS CDT rotation)
+* 2024: Xinyi Cai (Oxford EngSci summer intern)

 ### Selected publications
 **Self-supervised Learning for Human Activity Recognition Using 700,000 Person-days of Wearable Data**